 BNPARAM A BiocNeighborParam object specifying the algorithm to use.
-Only used if x is not a list of existing nearest-neighbor search results.
+Only used if x is not a prebuilt index or a list of existing nearest-neighbor search results.

 A numeric matrix where rows are cells and columns are the two dimensions of the embedding.